thebadmonkeydev/graphql_workshop/PITCHME.md

 ---
 ## Who am I?

-Michael Kelly

-Senior Software Engineer on the Core Squad

 +++
+@snap[centerpoint span-100 text-07]
 ### GraphQL Experience

-- AssembledBrands (NY) - Implemented a green-field production GraphQL API supporting a React client
+- **AssembledBrands (NY)** - Implemented a green-field production GraphQL API supporting a React client
-- Stackshare (SF) - Migrated from their existing REST API to GraphQL incrementally
+- **Stackshare (SF)** - Migrated from their existing REST API to GraphQL incrementally
+- Author of the graphql-cache gem
 - Invited to speak at RailsConf Malaysia about implementing GraphQL in Rails
-- Author of the graphql-cache gem
+@snapend

 ---
 ## Topics

 - GraphQL Concepts
+- How they manifest in Ruby
-- Build a Rails API using graphql-ruby
+- Design and implement a Rails GraphQL API
-  - Schema Design
-  - Resolvers and testing
-  - Production Readiness and Deployment

 ---
 ## GraphQL Concepts